 - Works should be original, solely the work of the entrant, and must never have been published or self-published either in print, online, in digital formats, or broadcast.

 - Works should not be sent for consideration for publication or broadcast elsewhere from the award's opening date to the closing ceremony.

 - Works must not infringe the copyright or any other rights of any third party, nor be defamatory of any living person or corporate body, nor fraudulent.

 - Works may be a single, long-form piece or a book divided or structured as the author sees fit, but must comprise a minimum of 2 essays.

 - Works should be in English and not translations.

 - Works must be aimed at adult readers.

-- Entry to the Prize for Memoir is open to residents of the UK and Ireland plus anyone who has been educated in Wales for a minimum of six months.
+- Entry to the Prize is open to residents of the UK and Ireland plus anyone who has been educated in Wales for a minimum of six months.

 - Entrants whose work has not yet been published will be judged alongside emerging and established writers.

 - Employees (including freelancers and current work placements) and board members of New Welsh Review, including their direct relatives, may not enter.

 - No responsibility will be taken on New Welsh Review's part for entries that are lost, delayed or damaged; nor to disappointment to entrants in consequence.